 Subscribers will store their Certificates in at least FIPS 140-1/2 Level 1-validated software Cryptomodules.
-If a Subscriber uses a hardware Cryptomodule, it will be validated to at least FIPS 140-1/2 Level 2.
+If a Subscriber uses a hardware Cryptomodule, for other than TrustID Secure Email certificates only, it will be validated to at least FIPS 140-1/2 Level 2.
 Higher levels are available if desired.
 These modules will not allow the user to export Key Pairs in plain text.
-All Trusted Agents, Enterprise RAs, and LRAs are required to use hardware Cryptomodules that are at least FIPS 140-1/2 Level 2-validated.
+All Trusted Agents, Enterprise RAs, and LRAs are required to use hardware Cryptomodules that are at least FIPS 140-1/2 Level 2-validated, except for TrustID Secure Email certificates.